Skip to main content

 Step 2: Estimate Resources / Resource Allocation

 Once you’ve identified what types of resources you need, you’ll need to get more specific about resource scheduling.
 How much time will these people dedicate to project delivery?
-You can estimate project resources in two main ways:
+Resource management software can be invaluable at this stage, helping you estimate your needed resources effectively.
+There are many methods of resource allocation you can employ, but it's best to approach it in two main ways:

 • Bottom-up: estimate the number of hours required to complete each requirement and how many hours each person will need to contribute to each deliverable